nokia/lightweight-iot-client/README.md

-# Wakaama
+# Lightweight Client

 Wakaama (formerly liblwm2m) is an implementation of the Open Mobile Alliance's LightWeight M2M protocol (LWM2M).
+Waakama is a major part of this client.
+For debugging purposes the Leshan server is also used.

 Use the official GIT of Wakaama to do your development.
 This GIT provides a Wakaama version with predefined objects for water meters